sheisol310/course_enrollment_sys/README.md

 ## Final version of project
 - Homepage: [LINK](https://sheisol310.github.io/index.html) --> Click here to browse website.
 - Note: Please be adviised that the server is supported by repl.it [Sheisol310](https://replit.com/@sheisol/355-finalProject#addCourse_store) with UptimeRobot that will wake replit file every 'FIVE' mintues.
 If you see the message "Replit is waking....", meaning the server is down.
-Please give UptimeRobot a few mintues to wake up the site, it noromally gets done within five mintues.
+Please give UptimeRobot a few mintues to wake up the site.
+It noromally gets done within five mintues.
 - Preview
 <p align="left">
 <img src="https://github.com/sheisol310/web_qcfirst/blob/main/homepage_cover.jpg?raw=true", width="90%">